oasis-tcs/odata-specs/odata-url-conventions/4 Resource Path.md

 ## ##subsec Addressing Derived Types

-Any resource path or path expression identifying a collection of entities or complex type instances can be appended with a path segment containing the qualified name of a type derived from the declared type of the collection.
+Any resource path or path expression identifying a collection of entities or complex type instances can be appended with a  _type-cast segment_, that is a path segment containing the qualified name of a type derived from the declared item type of the collection.
 The result will be restricted to instances of the derived type and may be empty.

-Any resource path or path expression identifying a single entity or complex type instance can be appended with a path segment containing the qualified name of a type derived from the declared type of the identified resource.
+Any resource path or path expression identifying a single entity or complex type instance can be appended with a type-cast segment containing the qualified name of a type derived from the declared type of the identified resource.
 If used in a resource path and the identified resource is not an instance of the derived type, the request will result